-For your convenience, we have compiled a list of instructions for post-operative care for many of the surgical procedures we perform.
+For your convenience, we have compiled a list of post-operative care instructions for many of the surgical procedures we perform.

 The information provided here is of a general nature.
-The specific procedure performed on you may vary in some details from that described here.
+The specific procedure performed on you may vary in some details from what is described here.
 Your specific medical condition may also have a bearing on the information provided here.
-Your doctor will discuss the benefits and risks of any procedure being considered, as it applies specifically to you.
+Your doctor will discuss the benefits and risks of any procedure being considered, as they apply specifically to you.
 You should feel free to ask your doctor any additional questions you may have because the decision to undergo the procedure is yours.

-While the more common complications are listed here, there are many others that are relatively rare in occurrence and too numerous to list.
+While the more common complications are listed here, many others are relatively rare and too numerous to include.
 Your general health condition such as pre-existing heart or lung problems for example may involve complications unrelated to venous disease as well.

 The Risk of Surgery

 Modern advances in medicine and anesthesia have rendered many procedures such as those performed in our practice quite safe.
-If complications occur, they generally respond to treatment and pose a threat to life or limb only very rarely.
-All human activity including surgical procedures carry some risk of complications and even death howsoever rare.
+If complications occur, they generally respond to treatment and only very rarely pose a threat to life or limb.
+However, all human activity including surgical procedures carry some risk of complications and even death howsoever rare.

-Your doctors can provide quality medical care within the limits of their human ability, but cannot guarantee the best result or a totally risk free procedure.
-This lies not in their hands, but elsewhere.
-Therefore, it is essential that you make a decision to undergo the procedure considering these potential risks because the doctors can not make this decision for you.
+Your doctors can provide quality medical care within the limits of their human ability, but cannot guarantee the best result or a totally risk-free procedure.
+This does not lie entirely in their hands.
+Therefore, it is essential that you decide to undergo the procedure after considering these potential risks because the doctors cannot make this decision for you.

 Surgical Complications